Timmy-Bergkvist/Pralinorskan-app/README.md

 3. python manage.py createsuperuser

-Step 6 Put back everything as it was. when everything is migrate and done remove the Heroku database config.
+Step 6 Put back everything as it was.
+When everything is migrated and done remove the Heroku database config.
 And uncomment the original so it doesn't end up in version control and then set up the databases like this.

 if 'DATABASE_URL' in os.environ: